-Let's start with why someone would want to add search domains.
-Let's say your office used a domain of example.com.
+Search domains are domains used to append to a hostname to create a fully qualified domain name.
+If you configure your system with three search domains, it will use these names when it receives an incomplete FQDN.
+For example let's say your office used a domain of example.com.
 So the servers are named similar to server1.example.com.
 If you add example.com to your search domains, you would be able to access the servers using the short name "server1".
 The search domains are automatically appended to the end of host names.
 If you add multiple search domains they will append one by one until they resolve in DNS.

 You can run the Network Manager GUI configuration tool by running the following command:

-or use the Network Manager Command Line Interface (nmcli).
-First run nmcli to find the name of the interface like so:
+Option 2 is to use the Network Manager Command Line Interface (nmcli).
+First run nmcli without options to find the name of the interface like so:

 em1: connected to em1